jqrnesbitt/radicalism_in_us_data_viz/README.md

 By Jacquie Nesbitt & Hannah Gross

+- Check out the presentation for all the [visuals](https://github.com/jqrnesbitt/radicalism_in_us_data_viz/blob/2dbd8bcbca78c6ebe38cf89ed3ebc969cdd0dc7a/Radicalism_in_US.pdf).
+- Check out the notebooks for all the [code](https://github.com/jqrnesbitt/radicalism_in_us_data_viz/tree/master/Final%20Jupyter%20Notebooks).

 > &#10071;**ATTENTION** All claims made in this project are specific to the [PIRUS Dataset](https://start.umd.edu/data-tools/profiles-individual-radicalization-united-states-pirus) and are not claims about Radicalism in America in general.
 This is soley a data exploration project and should not be used in any capacity other than as a reference for sweet data visuals in python and other data exploration projects.

-Throughout history, stories of radicalism in the media have helped shape the American identity through the use of othering.
-By media portrayals of radicalized individuals, we can be sure that we aren’t one of *them*.
-But how accurate are these media portrayals of radicalism in America?

 ### Datasets
 1. Primary Dataset: [Profiles of Individual Radicalization in the United States (PIRUS)](https://start.umd.edu/data-tools/profiles-individual-radicalization-united-states-pirus)